Interviews and assessment centres

 Why do you want to teach?

-I decided to become a teacher during my A-Levels, when I volunteered to support children at a local sight loss charity once a week.
+I decided to become a teacher during my A levels when I volunteered to support children at a local sight loss charity once a week.
 I come from a big family, and I’ve always enjoyed babysitting or lending a hand to organise those all-important birthday parties, so I was drawn to the idea of working with children.
 At the charity, I led an arts and crafts hour on making sock puppets, which proved very popular.
-The children’s ages ranged between four and eleven, and they also had varying levels of sight loss, so I needed to think about how to pitch the session in a way that was inclusive.
+The children’s ages ranged from between four and eleven, and they also had varying levels of sight loss, so I needed to think about how to pitch the session in a way that was inclusive.
 I enjoyed working around this challenge by teaching a range of accessible techniques for making the puppets, as well as dividing my time between teaching the group as a whole and giving extra assistance to individual children.
 But what I loved most was observing how much the children enjoyed the activity.
 Everyone in the group managed to create their own puppet and learned something new, and some parents even told me the following week that their child had wanted to create more puppets at home.
 It was so satisfying, knowing that I’d inspired the children to carry on doing creative things in their own time.

 Following this experience, I decided I wanted to be a primary school teacher, where I'd be well placed to continue inspiring young children to try new things and think creatively.
 Curiosity and creativity are qualities I truly value – I think both are so important for personal development – and I want to nurture these qualities in others from a young age.
 My desire to become a teacher motivated me to study Education Studies at degree level and to arrange two school work experience placements.
 Through my time in the schools, I learned the importance of organisation and time management skills to prepare for big events in the school calendar, such as SATs.
 This experience gave me insight into the pressures teachers face, which only motivates me further to undertake a rigorous teacher training programme and develop into the best teacher I can be.